Marieta B. Heaton, Ph.D.

 Our research is focused on defining molecular mechanisms contributing to the devastating consequences of exposure to alcohol during nervous system development, which can lead to the fetal alcohol syndrome.

-B.S., Florida State University; Ph.D., North Carolina State University (with Dr. Gilbert Gottlieb); Postdoctoral Fellowship, N.C.
-Department of Mental Health, Research Division (with Dr. Ronald W. Oppenheim).
+Postdoctoral Fellowship, N.C.
+Department of Mental Health, Research Division (with Dr. Ronald W. Oppenheim)

-Exposure to alcohol during development of the nervous system leads to a wide array of structural and functional abnormalities.
-Such exposure can lead to the fetal alcohol syndrome in human children.
-Our research is designed to improve the understanding of the specific molecular mechanisms underlying this anomalous development, with the goal of eventually developing strategies for therapeutic intervention to prevent or lessen these effects.
-Of particular interest in our studies are ethanol-induced alterations in survival-regulatory proteins (e.g., those of the Bcl-2 gene family), neurotrophic factors (e.g., NGF, BDNF), and oxidative processes (e.g., reactive oxygen species [ROS]; antioxidants).
-These studies are carried out using fetal and neonatal rats, primary neuronal cultures, and transgenic and gene-deleted mice.
-Procedures in use include ELISA and Western blot protein assays, neuronal cell culture, immunohistochemistry, stereological histological quantification, and ROS/antioxidant assays.
+Exposure to alcohol during development of the nervous system leads to a wide array of structural and functional abnormalities, with widespread loss of developing neurons.
+Such exposure can lead to Fetal Alcohol Spectrum Disorder or the more severe Fetal Alcohol Syndrome in human children.
+Research in our lab is focused on defining the molecular mechanisms underlying this anomalous development, with the goal of eventually devising therapeutic strategies to prevent or lessen these effects.
+Our recent studies are concerned with investigating (1) ethanol effects on expression and interactions of proteins of the survival-regulatory Bcl-2 gene family; and (2) the role of ethanol-induced disruption of the cellular redox state in these ethanol-mediated apoptotic processes.
+If a linkage between oxidative processes and alcohol-induced cell death can be established, it is possible that this linkage can be interrupted by therapeutic intervention.
+These studies are being carried out using fetal and neonatal rats, primary neuronal cultures, and transgenic and gene-deleted mice.
+Procedures in use include ELISA and Western blot protein assays, cell cultures, immunohistochemistry, stereological histological quantification, and ROS/antioxidant assays